Chart Color Schemes

 Manly West's population is slightly older than the national pattern

 The median age in Manly West is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
-Compared to Greater Brisbane, Manly West has a notably higher proportion of people aged 45-54 (15.5%) and a lower proportion of those aged 25-34 (8.0%).
-According to post-2021 Census data, the population aged 15-24 grew from 11.2% to 12.2%, while the 25-34 age group decreased from 9.9% to 8.0%.
-Population forecasts for 2041 indicate significant demographic changes in Manly West.
-The 85+ age group is expected to grow by 118% (from 326 to 714 people).
-Residents aged 65 and older will represent 71% of the anticipated population growth, while the 0-4 and 5-14 age groups are projected to experience population declines.
+Compared to Greater Brisbane, Manly West has a notably higher proportion of individuals aged 45-54 (15.5% locally) and a lower proportion of those aged 25-34 (8.0%).
+Post-2021 Census data shows an increase in the 15-24 age group from 11.2% to 12.2%, while the 25-34 cohort has decreased from 9.9% to 8.0%.
+By 2041, population forecasts indicate significant demographic changes for Manly West.
+The 85+ age group is expected to grow by 118% (from 326 to 714 people), with residents aged 65 and older representing 71% of anticipated growth.
+Conversely, the 0-4 and 5-14 age groups are projected to experience population declines.